straks/straks/doc/build-remote-masternode.md

 ```
  ./straksd
 ```

     You should get the following expected output:

 ```
 Missing masternode input, please look at the documentation for instructions on masternode creation
 ```

 5. Then enter the following command using *straks-cli*

 ```
-./straks-cli masternod debug
+./straks-cli masternode debug
 ```

 #### Local Machine

-1. Now back on your local machine, start the STRAKS Qt client
+1. Back on your local machine; start the STRAKS Qt client

-2. Go to Help --> Debug Window --> Console and enter: `masternode start` Your should get the following message:
+2. Go to Help --> Debug Window --> Console and enter: `masternode start` You should get the following message:

 ```
 successfully started masternode
 ```

-    If you then enter: `masternodelist`
+3. If you then enter: `masternodelist`
-    You should be able to find the externalip of your remote node
+    You should be able to locate the externalip of your remote node from the output list of masternodes.

-    Congratulations your masternode is up and running!
+    **Congratulations your masternode is up and running!**

     Alternatively, on the STRAKS Qt client Masternodes tab --> All Masternodes you should see your remote node ip address listed with its public key and other data